paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-050-miscellaneous-command-responsibilities.md

 #### Deadline for Guidance
 Pub.
 L. 117–263, div.
 A, title III, § 382(d), Dec.
 23, 2022, 136 Stat.
 2543, provided that: “Not later than 180 days after the date of the enactment of this Act [Dec.
 23, 2022], the Under Secretary of Defense (Comptroller) shall issue the guidance on the annual reporting requirement under [section 995 of title 10](./chapter-050-miscellaneous-command-responsibilities.md#section-995), United States Code, as added by subsection (a).”

+<a id="section-996"></a>
+## § 996.
+Individual Longitudinal Exposure Record
+**(a) Establishment.—** The Secretary of Defense shall maintain a data system that is a central web portal for exposure-related data that compiles, collates, presents, and provides available occupational and environmental exposure information to support the needs of the Department of Defense and the Department of Veterans Affairs.
+Such data system shall be referred to as the “Individual Longitudinal Exposure Record”.

+**(b) Elements.—** The Individual Longitudinal Exposure Record includes the following elements:

+(1) Service records of members of the armed forces.

+(2) All data available to the Secretary regarding how, where, and when members of the armed forces have been exposed to various occupational or environmental hazards.

+(3) Medical records of members relating to exposures described in paragraph (2), including diagnoses, treatment plans, and laboratory data.

+**(c) Service Records.—** If a member is a member described in paragraph (2) of subsection (b), the Secretary shall include the data described in such paragraph in the service record of such member.

+**(d) Data Sharing.—** The Secretary shall provide access to information in the Individual Longitudinal Exposure Record to the following:

+(1) The Secretary of Veterans Affairs.

+(2) The Director of the Defense Health Agency, for use by health care providers, epidemiologists, and researchers of the Department of Defense.

+(3) The Under Secretary for Health of the Department of Veterans Affairs, for use by health care providers, epidemiologists, and researchers of such department.

+(4) The Under Secretary for Benefits of the Department of Veterans Affairs, for use by personnel of such department regarding compensation and benefits for service-connected disabilities or death.

+**(e) Annual Briefing.—**

+(1) The Secretary of Defense shall submit, to the committees specified in paragraph (2), an annual briefing regarding the Individual Longitudinal Exposure Record, including an explanation of how the Secretary intends to include in the Individual Longitudinal Exposure Record data described in subsection (b)(2) in cases where part or all of such data is classified.

+(2) The committees specified in this paragraph are the following:

+  (A) The Committee on Armed Services of the Senate.

+  (B) The Committee on Armed Services of House of Representatives.

+  (C) The Committee on Veterans’ Affairs of the Senate.

+  (D) The Committee on Veterans’ Affairs of the House of Representatives.

+<a id="section-997"></a>
+## § 997.
+Establishment of women’s initiative teams
+**(a) Establishment.—** The Secretary concerned shall establish a women’s initiative team in each of the Army, Navy, Air Force, Marine Corps, and Space Force to identify and address barriers, if any, to the service, recruitment, retention, and advancement of women in those armed forces.

+**(b) Duties.—** Each women’s initiative team established under subsection (a) shall—

+(1) identify and address issues, if any, that hinder service by women in the armed force in which such team is established;

+(2) support the recruitment and retention of women in such armed force;

+(3) recommend policy changes that support the needs of women members of such armed force; and

+(4) foster a sense of community.

+**(c) Composition.—** Each women’s initiative team established under subsection (a) shall be composed of members of the armed force in which such team is established of a variety of ranks, backgrounds, and occupational specialities.

+**(d) Collaboration.—** A women’s initiative team established under subsection (a) shall work collaboratively with the leadership of the armed force in which such team is established and other stakeholders to carry out the duties described in subsection (b).